 After Sheldon Webster graduated from college and after his stint in the army, he started his career in the business world.
 At first he worked with the International Firm of Deloitte Haskins & Sells in Birmingham; (Nelson); then he opened up his own practice which merged with Borland Benefield CPA in 1977.
 Sheldon Webster now serves as the Executive Vice President.
 He is also the director of membership development for BKR International, an international affiliation of accounting firms (Biography).
 Interestingly, Sheldon Webster’s position in BKR has given him many opportunities to travel all over the world.
 In fact, he has been to over seventy foreign countries.
 Currently (May, 2000) he is in China on business.
 This is his third time there.
 In 1998, Webster took the Trans-Mongolian Express from Moscow to Beijing, China.
 Riding trains is one of his passions.
 Last year, he was in the Philippines when some serious flooding occurred (Webster).

-Sheldon Webster’s first published book is called The Betheaden Road, a collection of short stories which was published by a nonprofit foundation called Conservatory of American Letters in 1994.
-His newest book The Voyage of the Encounter is published by Rutledge Books of Danbury, Connecticut in December of 1998.
+Sheldon Webster’s first published book is called The Betheaden Road, a collection of Mississippi short stories which was published by a nonprofit foundation called Conservatory of American Letters in 1994.
+His next book The Voyage of the Encounter was published by Rutledge Books of Danbury, Connecticut in December of 1998.
 (Mississippi State Alumnus Magazine, 34) His third book, The House of Sugar, was published in 2003.
 The work talks about WWII and the mafia’s role in Kennedy’s assassination.
 House of Deception: The CIA’s Secret Opium War and Assassination of JFK (2006) and Memoirs of a Writer – A Year of Travel, Interviews and Reflections on Life (2013) are his most recent works.

 In addition to writing, Sheldon Webster enjoys sailing; and in May of 1988, Sheldon was a member of the five man crew of the Encounter.
 The Encounter was struck by fierce storm near Bermuda.
 It lost the radar deflector and engine, and Sheldon had a near death experience when the Encounter and he were struck by lightning.